 All families are encouraged to maintain consistent attendance in the Head Start program.
 Consistent attendance is defined as present or participating for 90 percent of expected hours or more.
+Children are expected to be dropped off at their Head Start program no later than 9:00am.
+This ensures they receive the most from the program and achieve higher goals in learning and development.
 Head Start staff helps families in identifying barriers to consistent attendance.
 Staff initiates supports as appropriate.
 If participation or attendance ceases, staff will make efforts to reengage families to resume attendance.
 A slot will become available when attendance does not resume and may be considered an enrollment opportunity.